 The empirical complexities of corruption within education gather around the point that an educational system that edifies one group might corrupt another.
 The differential effect of educational experiences and encounters on students with different psychosocial profiles is an important challenge for character-epistemic epistemologies of education.
 Some students may need tough-minded, muscular Promethean epistemic virtues, such as autonomy and confidence, such that their characters would be enhanced through experiences and activities that promote those traits.
 But for some other students, promoting those qualities could backfire – think of students who by virtue of their privileged social backgrounds are already disposed to confidence, such that promoting that quality in them would tend to foster vices such as arrogance (cf. Medina 2012, §1.1).
 Perhaps the development of their epistemic characters would be better served if they were encouraged to develop what Richard Smith (2006) dubs the ‘virtues of diffidence’, such as cautiousness, modesty, and reticence – even if, again, the promotion of these sorts of qualities in underprivileged students would lead them to manifest as epistemic vices, such as servility or self-abasement (cf. Tanesini 2016).

 The upshot of these possibilities is that assessment of the edifying or corrupting effects of educational systems will require an empirically detailed sensitivity to the socially textured epistemic characters of the effected agents.
 A single educational practice applied to a range of agents from different groups might edify some, corrupt others, while leave others akratic depending on the complex interplay of personal, contextual, and structural factors in educational environments.
 Processes and effects of epistemic corruption are therefore complex and require careful analysis, of a sort that will blend character and social epistemology, psychology, sociology, and educational research.
-Such research is in its infancy, but a promising approach is the idea of epistemic engineering, efforts to deliberately restructure social and epistemic environments promote the cultivation of epistemic virtues and the rehabilitation of epistemic vices – or, creating what I call an edifying environment (cf. Battaly 2016).
+Such research is in its infancy, but a promising approach is the idea of epistemic engineering, efforts to deliberately restructure social and epistemic environments promote the cultivation of epistemic virtues and the rehabilitation of epistemic vices, to create what I call an edifying environment (cf. Battaly 2016).

 With the definition of epistemic corruption in place, we can now develop a framework for corruptionist criticisms of educational systems.